New books from Ford St Publishing

 Or direct from Ford St Publishing, see also their Upcoming Titles page, and the Teachers’ Notes.

 This entry was posted on February 11, 2013 at 9:24 pm and is filed under Australian Children's Literature, Authors & Illustrators, Book Reviews, Recommended books, School Library stuff.
 Tagged: Ford St Publishing, Patricia Bernard, Phil Kettle, Susan Halliday, The Lost Tail, Tom Jellett, TooCool, Tricia Oktober.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.